VibroSim/VibroSim_Simulator/docs/README.rst

 environment variable.
 Searching "environment variables" in the start menu is a good way to find where to make this edit.
-Path entries on Windows are usually separated with semicolons (;)
+Path entries on Windows are usually separated with semicolons (;) but Windows 10 now has a convenient editor you can use to add additional entries without having to worry about separators.

 VibroSim Simulator Workflow
 ---------------------------